diegopetrucci/Marvel-API-demo/README.md

 ```
 Fortunately support for it will come soon and this workarounds will be removed.

+#### Container views
+I've decided to go with one container view per screen, i.e. one for the root view and one for the detail.
+Every single UI component is then extracted into a subview (with a specific view model if necessary).
+Container build all children views, including the ones being pushed by navigaton (see next section).
+I do like this approach, but I'm sure it's not perfect — maybe there could be a single reducer/store a-la Pointfree, or maybe one per container view, maybe container views should not handle navigation, and so on.
+The exciting part of SwiftUI is that we're building all these conventions in real time and it's such an exhilarating thing.

+#### Abstracting Navigation and Coordinators
+SwiftUI harcodes the handling of navigation inside the views that are triggering it with `NavigationLink`.
+There's not too much that we can do to abstract it away, but at least we can avoid having the presenting view know about the presented view by having the latter injected in it via a closure.
+Destination views are built in container views, so single responsiblity principles are mantained.
+Another interesting solution [has been proposed](https://twitter.com/ilyapuchka/status/1254411158330773504) by my friend Ilya and I do feel like something like it might even be more suitable.

+Coordinators, I don't feel like there's much need for them in SwiftUI.
+Presenting and building a view is a lot simpler in SwiftUI than UIKit and it saves us a lot of boilerplate, and using coordinators seems like having a hammer and seeing every problem as a nail.

 #### Testing: stubs, SwiftUI Previews, and #if DEBUGs
 There are a lot of `if #DEBUG`s scattered in the code.
 They mainly serve the purpose of providing stub data (fixtures) for tests and SwiftUI Previews.
 Ideally, these should not live in the same target as the "live" code, but instead be stored in the unit tests target.
 However, due to SwiftUI Previews not following this principle, we cannot really do that for now — hence, they being declared right next to the object.

 Another concession that I had to make for testing purposes is having to make the view model's `state`s not private (I usually prefer to have it so `@Published private(set) state: State` as to avoid another object mutating it.
 I've been trying to find a way to avoid it but it gets… tricky.
 I will definitely explore this further in the future as it's really important.

+Lastly, I regrettably had to skip over testing `view model`s.
+Arguably this is the most important piece of code to be tested, as they power all the logic changes within the app.
+However, to keep with my self-imposed time limit of not going over the weekend something had to give.
+I haven't had the chance to write infrastructure for them yet, I need to explore further how to use test schedulers in Combine.
+What I would do, however, is this: set up the view model (with a test scheduler) and trigger a UI event (e.g: `viewDidAppear`).
+Then, check every state change to make sure it's the correct one.
+Then, trigger something else (e.g: `viewWillDisappear`) and repeat until satisfied.

 #### Tests next to (actually, inside!) the features
 Unit and snapshot tests are located in the same folder as to features.
 There's a good [explanation by Brandon Williams](https://kickstarter.engineering/why-you-should-co-locate-your-xcode-tests-c69f79211411?gi=fe48007b43d0) as to why this is useful.
 For me, it's just a matter of practicality — as the codebase grows, we tend to develop and stay on single feature for longer times, so it becomes increasingly harder to look for related files in different places.
 Tests still belong to different targets, however.